Chittagong War Cemetery

-The Chattogram Commonwealth War Cemetery or Chattogram War Cemetery is a Commonwealth War Graves Commission cemetery in Chattogram, Bangladesh.
+The Chittagong Commonwealth War Cemetery or Chittagong War Cemetery is a Commonwealth War Graves Commission cemetery in Chittagong, Bangladesh.

 History

 This cemetery was established to honor Commonwealth soldiers and others who died in World War II.
 The cemetery was created by the British Army, and there were originally about 400 burials.
 Graves have since been transferred to this cemetery from the Lushai Hills (Assam) and other isolated sites, and from Chittagong Civil Cemetery; Chandragona Baptist Mission Cemetery; Chiringa Military Cemetery; Cox's Bazar New Military and Civil (Muhammadan) Cemeteries; Chittagong (Panchalaish) Burial Ground; Dacca Military Cemetery; Demagiri Cemetery; Dhuapolong Muslim Burial Ground; Dhuapolong Christian Military Cemetery; Dohazari Military and R.A.F.
 Cemeteries; Jessore Protestant Cemetery; Khulna Cemetery; Khurushkul Island Christian and Muhammadan Cemeteries; Lungleh Cemetery (Assam); Nawapara Cemetery (Assam); Patiya Military Cemetery, Rangamati Cemetery; Tejgaon Roman Catholic Cemetery; Tumru Ghat Military Cemetery and Tumru M.D.S.
 Hospital Cemetery.

 There are now 731 Commonwealth burials of the 1939-45 war here, 17 of which are unidentified.

 There are a further 20 foreign national burials, 1 being a seaman of the Dutch Navy and 19 Japanese soldiers, 1 of which is unidentified.
 There are also 4 non-war U.K. military burials.